LWCF Funded Units in Idaho

 The LWCF state assistance program provides matching grants to help states and local communities protect parks and recreation resources.
 LWCF funding has benefited nearly every county in America, supporting over 41,000 projects.
 From building hiking and biking trails, to improving community parks, playgrounds and ballfields, this 50:50 matching program is the primary federal investment tool to ensure that families have easy access to public, open spaces.

-Over the life of the program, more than $3 billion in LWCF grants to states has leveraged more than $7 billion in nonfederal matching funds.
+Over the life of the program, approximately $4 billion in LWCF grants to states has leveraged more than $7 billion in nonfederal matching funds.
 Please reference the National Park Service website for grants broken down per county in Idaho.

 Support for LWCF Among Idaho's Members of Congress